2019 Plant City Strawberry Festival runs 11 days

 Every year since 1930, residents show off at harvest time with Florida’s largest agricultural festival as more than a half-million people converge on Plant City for the 11-day party.
 The Florida Strawberry Festival in Plant City rivals any state fair in the country with its agricultural displays, livestock shows, arts and crafts, local food, headline music concerts and huge carnival midway.

-The entertainment line-up, year after year, continues to be extraordinary.
+The entertainment line-up, year after year, is extraordinary.

 Last year’s headliners include Brad Paisley, Reba MacEntyre, Charley Pride, Jerry Lee Lewis, Josh Turner, Trace Adkins, Earth Wind and Fire, and many more.

 When they become available in December, tickets can be purchased online at www.flstrawberryfestival.com, by phone at 813-754-1996, or in person at the Amscot Main Ticket Gate, 2209 West Oak Avenue in Plant City.

 Festival admission is $10 for adults (13+) and $5 for children 6-12.
 Children under 6 are free.
 Concert tickets are additional.

 For history buffs, read about Plant City’s “strawberry schools” in the Florida Archives’ Memory Blog.